 The covid pandemic made it hard for students and parents to visit a new school in person.
 Consequently, increasing numbers of colleges and universities created virtual tours to embed in their websites or admissions pages.
 These self-guided tours can help students and their parents make better informed choices about where to study, or where to follow up with an in-person campus tour.
 For a real inside peek at college life, why not include videos and introductions from student ambassadors and current undergrads?

 Get started with ThingLink today and create a virtual tour from scratch.

 As well as the academic programs on offer at your college or university, prospective students and their families want to see residence halls, sports and athletics facilities that undergraduate students can access.

 Providing a virtual tour that gives an immersive experience of the campus and teaching facilities helps increase enquiries and applications from overseas students or those who otherwise might face challenges in attending in person.

-Some examples of virtual campus visits from the US, UK and Australia.
+Examples of virtual campus visits from the US, UK and Australia

 Keele University creates a virtual campus tour